smhr/rocks_notes/README.md

 ### Anaconda system wide installation

-groupadd anaconda_users -g 10000
-usermod -a -G anaconda_users username rocks sync users

-logout from username and then login

-chgrp -R anaconda_users /share/apps/anaconda3
-chmod 770 -R /share/apps/anaconda3

-If choose to not have conda modify your shell scripts at all.
+At the final step of installation, please choose to not have conda modify your shell scripts at all.

 To activate conda's base environment in your current shell session:

 `eval "$(/share/apps/anaconda3/bin/conda shell.bash hook)"`